peterducai/ansible-rh-precheck/README.md

-Role Name
+rh-precheck
 =========

-A brief description of the role goes here.
+A role for prechecks for following products

+* RHV
+* RHCF
+* RHEL

 Requirements
 ------------